RussBaz/VaporHX/README.md

 To be continued...

 ## Demo
-This package come bundled with a Demo that you can run locally.
+This package comes bundled with a Demo that you can run locally.
 It consists of a few examples from the [HTMX.org](https://htmx.org/examples/) website

 #### To run the demo using Xcode
 - Open this project in Xcode